Architectural terracotta: Ancient Eastern terracotta

 Indian terracotta manufacturers hand pressed, poured, and double-molded the clay mix.
 Plaster casts have been found in several ancient sites in Afghanistan, Bangladesh, India and Pakistan.
 Similarities in motifs and manufacturing processes have caused scholars to note cross cultural pollination between the Hellenic and Indus River Valley sculptural terracotta traditions.
 Famous early examples include the Bhitargaon temple and the Jain temple in the Mahbubnagar district.

 Chinese, Korean, and Japanese terracotta making traditions were focused on non-architectural uses such as statuary or cookware but various forms of terracotta tiles were popular roofing materials.

 Western terracotta

 Antiquity–1700s

 Greeks used terracotta for capitals, friezes, and other elements of their temples like at Olympia or Selenius.
 Domestically they used it for statuary and roof tiles.
 The Etruscans used terracotta for roof tiles, encased beams, and enclosed brick walls with it.
 The Roman terracotta innovation was the underfloor or hypocaust heating system that they used for their bath houses.
 Medieval European architecture did not expand terracotta use beyond the ancients.
 The manufacture of tile roofs diminished with low cost thatch roofing widely available.
-Southern German, Italian and Spanish city states kept the tradition alive.

 The Natural History Museum in London has an ornate terracotta facade typical of high Victorian architecture – the carvings represent the contents of the museum.